Find Any File (FAF)

 - Matches by the resource fork size, if it's present (rarely is).

-- Matches by a set of pre-defined file kinds: Image, Video, Audio, Text (including PDF, Pages and Word documents) and Plain Text (i.e. non-rich text such as .html and .txt files).
+- Matches by a set of pre-defined file kinds: Image, Video, Audio, Text (rich text including PDF, Pages and Word documents), Plain Text (i.e. non-rich text such as .html, .txt and markdown files), Word & Pages documents, Spreadsheet (Excel, Numbers), Presentation (Keynote, Powerpoint), PDF, eBook, Application and Archive (zip, tar etc.).
 If you like to have more file kinds available in this menu, please contact me.
 Note that this search is basically a shortcut of the expert rule "File Type UTI conforms to …" (see below), meaning I can only add kinds for which there's a UTI defined.